Home Warranty Pre-Existing Conditions: What's Excluded and How to Avoid Denials

 What Are Pre-Existing Conditions in a Home Warranty?

 In a home warranty contract, a pre-existing condition is any defect, damage, or malfunction in a covered system or appliance that existed before your warranty coverage began.
-Think of a leaking pipe that was already corroding before you signed up, or an HVAC unit that was already failing — these would be considered pre-existing and excluded from coverage.
+A pre-existing condition is any defect, malfunction, or deterioration that existed before the policy start date, whether you were aware of it or not.
+Think of a leaking pipe that was already corroding before you signed up, or an HVAC unit that was already failing.

 Home warranty companies exclude these conditions for a straightforward reason: they are in the business of covering unexpected breakdowns that occur during your coverage term, not problems that were already present.
 Covering pre-existing issues would expose providers to immediate, predictable losses and open the door to fraud.
-To manage this risk, most companies also impose a 30-day waiting period before any claims can be filed.
+To manage this risk, most contracts also include a 30-day waiting period after policy start during which no new claims can be filed, specifically to prevent buyers from immediately claiming on problems they knew about.
 Learn more about how home warranty waiting periods work and how they affect your coverage timeline.

 Pre-existing conditions fall into two distinct categories that affect whether you may still have a shot at coverage: